duneroadrunner/SaferCPlusPlus/README.md

 ### Safely passing parameters by reference
 As has been shown, you can use [registered pointers](#registered-pointers), [reference counting pointers](#reference-counting-pointers), [scope pointers](#scope-pointers) and/or various iterators to safely pass parameters by reference.
 When writing a function for general use that takes parameters by reference, you can either require a specific (safe) reference type for its reference parameters, or allow the caller some flexibility as to which reference type they use.

 One way to allow your function to accept any reference type is to make your function into a function template.
 The benefits of this approach are that it requires no extra run-time overhead, and it intrinsically supports legacy (unsafe, native) pointer types when needed.
-This approach is demonstrated in the [`TRefCountingOfRegisteredPointer<>`](#trefcountingofregisteredpointer) usage example.
-Or you can read a slightly out-of-date article about it [here](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).
+This approach is demonstrated in a slightly out-of-date article [here](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).

 Another option is to use [poly pointers](#poly-pointers) instead.
 They can also enable your function to accept a variety of reference types, without "templatizing" your function, but with a small run-time overhead.